HL7/smart-app-launch/input/pages/example-brands.md

 *The brands below are fabricated for the purpose of these examples.*

-### Example 1: Lab with Thousands of Locations Nationwide
+### Example 1: Lab with Locations Nationwide

-* One national brand
-* Locations in thousands of cities
+Let's begin by considering a national lab with many locations nationwide.

-The configuration below establishes a single top-level Brand with a long list of ExampleHealth addresses.
-(The organization can also group  their locations into sub-brands such as "ExampleLabs Alaska")
+The configuration below establishes a single top-level Brand with a potentially long list of ExampleLabs addresses.
+In this configuration there's a single Organization associated with a single portal and endpoint.
+The organization lists several aliases and addresses.

+(An alternative choice for ExampleLabs would be to create an Organization for each state as a sub-brand with its own name, logo, and addresses.
+This is a decision that ExampleLabs can make based on how they want their brand to appear in patieint-facing apps.)

+Based on this configuration, a patient app might display the following cards to a user:
 <div class="bg-info" markdown="1">

 <img src="Logo1.png" alt="ExampleLabs" width="40"/> **ExampleLabs** ([examplelabs.com](#))